promesoft/KicadJE_SympleSequencer/README.md

 ## Errata
 ### Errata - clock
 #### Series capacitors not working with reset (overloads CD4017) - replace w resistors
+#### Hold not working
+Either swap R206 100k pullup with 22k-47k and R212 10k with 100k or tie hold to +12v works
 ### Errata - control
 ####